ovh/docs/pages/platform/public-cloud/revert_a_flex_instance/guide.en-ca.md

 > [!warning]
 > Please note that you can only switch from a Linux model to another Linux model and from a Windows model to another Windows model.
 >
-> Note that the flex option is not available for all models and resizing to lower models only works for flex instance.
+> Note that the flex option is not available for all models.
 >

 **Advanced Options**